nwjs/node/SECURITY.md

   See <https://nodejs.org/api/modules.html#all-together>.
 * The `node:wasi` module does not currently provide the comprehensive file system security properties provided by some WASI runtimes.
+* The execution path is trusted.
+Additionally, Node.js path manipulation functions such as `path.join()` and `path.normalize()` trust their input.
+Reports about issues related to these functions that rely on unsanitized input are not considered vulnerabilities requiring CVEs, as it's the user's responsibility to sanitize path inputs according to their security requirements.

 Any unexpected behavior from the data manipulation from Node.js Internal functions may be considered a vulnerability if they are exploitable via